-Zachary D. Kaufman, JD, PhD, was formerly a visiting fellow at Stanford University’s Hoover Institution, a lecturer in law and fellow at Stanford Law School, and a senior fellow at Harvard University’s John F. Kennedy School of Government.
+Zachary D. Kaufman, JD, PhD, is currently a visiting scholar at Stanford University’s Hoover Institution, a lecturer in law and fellow at Stanford Law School, and a senior fellow at Harvard University’s John F. Kennedy School of Government.

 Kaufman previously taught in Yale University’s Department of Political Science and George Washington University’s Elliott School of International Affairs.
 He also has held academic appointments at Yale Law School, Harvard Law School, Stanford University, and New York University.

 Kaufman is the author or editor of three books: United States Law and Policy on Transitional Justice: Principles, Politics, and Pragmatics (2016), Social Entrepreneurship in the Age of Atrocities: Changing Our World (2012), and After Genocide: Transitional Justice, Post-Conflict Reconstruction, and Reconciliation in Rwanda and Beyond (2009).
 He is also the author of more than forty articles and book chapters, most of which are available on his Social Science Research Network (SSRN) page.
 His work has been published by the Yale Journal of International Law, Harvard International Law Journal, Yale Law & Policy Review, Yale Human Rights & Development Law Journal, Emory International Law Review, and other journals.